A 2.6-magnitude earthquake hits southeastern South Korea - ExBulletin

 A 2.6-magnitude earthquake hits southeastern South Korea

-An earthquake with a magnitude of 2.6 struck near the southeastern city of Andong on Sunday, the state meteorological agency said.
-The earthquake struck 10 km…
+SEOUL, Dec.
+25 (Yonhap) — An earthquake with a magnitude of 2.6 struck near the southeastern city of Andong on Sunday, the state meteorological agency said.

+The quake struck 10 kilometers southwest of the city, 191 kilometers southeast of Seoul, at 7:31 p.m., according to the Korea Meteorological Administration.

+The epicenter was located at 36.51 degrees north latitude and 128.65 degrees east longitude, at a depth of 14 km.

 |